What is the importance of KOLs in China?

-MK涼涼 as of January 2019 has over 4.7 million of followers on Weibo.
+MK涼涼 as of January 2019 has over 4.7 million followers on Weibo.
 MK涼涼 is actually a make-up artist, who shares and recommends different cosmetics and beauty products.
 She creates detailed reviews for these products and gives them a score in several different categories.
 These detailed reviews have led her to become one of China’s biggest beauty influencers.

 Owing to her career, her reviews sound super professional but at the same time and a friendly tone.
-She has collaborations with over 200 famous beauty brands such as L’Oreal, Yves Saint Laurent (YSL) and Estée Lauder, etc., in 2017.
+She has collaborations with over 200 famous beauty brands such as L’Oreal, Yves Saint Laurent (YSL), and Estée Lauder, etc., 2017.
 She now has her own company “粉星美妆”, Pink Planet Fashion in English, and her Wechat official account accumulated over 100,000 followers in just its first 7 months.